htisaksen/EDGAR-Scraper/README.md

 - Your code should be able to use any mutual fund ticker.
 Try morningstar.com or lipperweb.com to find valid tickers.
 - Be sure to check multiple tickers, since the format of the 13F reports can differ.
 - Let us know your thoughts on how to deal with different formats.

+#Resources:
+https://datahub.io/dataset/edgar - Information about the sec.gov API

+#Notes:
+- CSVs are saved as their filename in the edgar database